josiegleeson/BamSlam/README.md

 # BamSlam
 This script was written for Oxford Nanopore Technologies' direct RNA sequencing data produced after mapping with minimap2 to the reference transcriptome.
-It will output important statistics ad output plots from your alignment data.
+It will output important statistics and plots from your alignment data.

 ## Inputs:
 To obtain a bam file align your FASTQ/FASTA files to the transcriptome with minimap2 (minimap2 -ax map-ont -N 100).
 Then discard unampped and supplementary alignments with samtools (samtools view -hb -F 2052 in.bam > out.bam).
 You will also need a GTF annotation file.